huggingface/blog/introducing-private-hub.md

 <script async defer src="https://unpkg.com/medium-zoom-element@0/dist/medium-zoom-element.min.js"></script>

-Machine Learning is changing how companies are building technology.
+Machine learning is changing how companies are building technology.
 From powering a new generation of disruptive products to enabling smarter features in well-known applications we all use and love, ML is at the core of the development process.

 But with every technology shift comes new challenges.